b0017041/eRegister/README.md

 9. You will be directed to a confirmation page displaying the ID and Sheet you have been signed in on.

 10. From the confirmation page you can view how many students have attended classes.
 You can view this by clicking on the 'Attendence Class List'to view a table of results display student name, sheet no and the timestamp from when they sign in.

+11.To view this information in XML or JSON change the URL extension to .xml or .json.

-11. Click the browser back button to go back to the confirmation page again.
+12. Click the browser back button to go back to the confirmation page again.
 Clicking the 'Class Attendees Summary' will take you to a page with dropdown form.
 This form will redirect nowhere.

-12. You should have now explored the whole application.
+13. You should have now explored the whole application.

 =============================================================================================